Castle Collector Logo

 Malbork in Poland is the biggest castle in Europe at 21 hectares of enclosed walls.
 The full ranking by metric: enclosed walls (Malbork wins), total grounds (Buda Castle), continuous occupation (Windsor).

-The biggest castle in Europe is Malbork, in northern Poland, on the lower Vistula.
-Twenty-one hectares (52 acres) of enclosed walls, four times the area of Windsor and roughly thirty football pitches of fortified ground.[1]
+The biggest castle in Europe is Malbork, on the lower Vistula in northern Poland.
+21 hectares (52 acres) of enclosed walls, four times the area of Windsor and roughly thirty football pitches of fortified ground.[1]
 The Teutonic Knights began construction in 1274, made it their headquarters from 1309, and built it in brick because the Vistula delta has no useful stone.
 The reddish hue of the wall is specific to the kilns the Order set up along the Nogat.
 UNESCO inscribed the castle in 1997.

 The honest complication is that "biggest" depends on the metric.
 Choose total grounds and Buda Castle's 4.73 km² Castle Hill site wins.
-Choose continuous monarchical occupation and Windsor wins at over 950 years.
-Choose enclosed walls (the defensible architectural metric) and Malbork wins by a four-times margin.
-The article picks the enclosed-walls metric and treats the others as worth knowing, not as competing answers.
+Choose continuous occupation by a monarch and Windsor wins at over 950 years.
+Choose enclosed walls (the architectural-defensive metric) and Malbork wins by a four-times margin.
+This article picks the enclosed-walls metric and treats the others as worth knowing, not as competing answers.
 For the global frame including Mehrangarh and Himeji, see the largest castles in the world.

 Prague Castle